Break the Barrier: Conquer the Sub-1:30 Half Marathon with This Game-Changing Training Plan

 The truth is a little bit more complicated.

-According to my experience, as well as plenty of anecdotal evidence, once you’ve fully fat-adapted, you’ll be running on fat almost as efficiently as on carbs, especially during low to mild intensity training.
+According to my experience and plenty of anecdotal evidence, once you’ve fully fat-adapted, you’ll be running on fat almost as efficiently as on carbs, especially during low to mild-intensity training.

 Let me explain more.